What to Pack for a Weekend Trip

 Staying hydrated is key no matter where you’re traveling, how you’re getting there, or how long you’ll be gone.
 Many airports have water stations where you can refill your own bottle instead of being forced to purchase pricy H20 in one of the shops.

-Clothing aside, don’t forget to think realistically about what you need to bring on the weekend.
+Clothing aside, when considering what things to bring on a road trip, it’s important to think realistically about what you actually need for the weekend.

 Like your computer, for example.
 Can that work wait until you’re back in the office on Monday?
 If so, feel free to leave the laptop and tablet at home.